opencog/atomese-simd/README.md

 external subsystems.
 These were developed to solve various practical application issues that arose in the use of Atomese.
 These subsystem interfaces are "well designed" in that they solve the particular issue that arose.
-They are not, however, explictly agentic or sensori-motoin their design.
+They are not, however, explicitly agentic or sensori-motoin their design.
 Some shadows and hints of this can be seen, however.

 These external subsystem interfaces include: